cisagov/ScubaGear/baselines/aad.md

 If you have Azure AD PIM proceed to step 5.

 4. Count the number of users assigned to the role.
-If any groups are listed you must count how many users are members of those groups and include that number in the overall count.
+If any groups are listed then count how many users are members of those groups and include that number in the overall count.
+Proceed to the **Final Count** section.

-If you have Azure AD PIM, perform the next steps:
+If you have Azure AD PIM, perform the steps below:

 5. Count the number of users assigned to the role in both the **Eligible assignments** and **Active assignments** tabs.
-If any groups are listed proceed to step 6.

-Perform the next steps for each group that is listed in either the **Eligible assignments** or **Active assignments** tabs:

-6. You must determine if the group is enrolled in PIM for Groups.
-In **Azure AD Privileged Identity Management (PIM)**, under **Manage**, select **Groups**.
-If the group is listed, then that group is enrolled in PIM for Groups so proceed to step 8.

-7. If the group being reviewed is not listed in PIM for Groups, then open the group in the Azure AD Groups page and count the number of members.
-Add the number of members to the overall count.

-8. If the group is listed in PIM for Groups, then select the group in PIM for Groups to open its properties.
-Once the group's page is open, then select **Manage** > **Assignments**.
-Count the number of users assigned to the PIM group in both the **Eligible assignments** and **Active assignments** tabs and add that to the overall count.
+If a group is listed, count the number of members of the group.
+If a group is enrolled in PIM for Groups, count the number of members of the group from the PIM for Groups portal page and ensure to count both the **Eligible** and the **Active** assignments.

 **Final Count**:
 There should be a total of two to eight users assigned to the role, including any direct user to role assignments and assignments via group membership.